5 Reasons You’re Feeling Medical Appointment Anxiety

 This is your healthcare – not your doctor’s.
 So, take the time to do your research and confidently ask questions.
 You do not have to minimize anything.

 In fact, request specific information about clinical trials, treatment protocols and tests to see if those options would be an appropriate fit for you.
-If your medical provider does not respond in ways that are supportive of your health choices or needs, you can request a referral to another provider for a second opinion.
+Request a referral to another doctor if your medical provider is unsupportive of your health choices or needs.

 Transitioning from one provider to the next can become overwhelming with trying to remember who treats/prescribes what issues and what recommendations were.
 Keep a file with all of your medical provider notes, treatments and recommendations so that you can provide those to your new medical provider.